meldridge/meldridge.github.io/drafts/_2018-10-X-Email-update-.md

 What a week.
 It's becoming difficult to make these _weekly_ summaries, because there's just so much going on in the infosec world these days.

+### Dutch intelligence breaks up GRU cyber operation

+In any normal week... https://twitter.com/gordoncorera/status/1047788913690140673

 ### Bloomberg reports that Supermicro servers had hardware trojans

 Bloomberg broke [this story](https://www.bloomberg.com/news/features/2018-10-04/the-big-hack-how-china-used-a-tiny-chip-to-infiltrate-america-s-top-companies) yesterday, and it's an incredible read.

-Citing 17 sources including six "current and former senior national security officials", Bloomberg's story states that in 2015 it was discovered that server motherboards manufactured by Supermicro had hardware trojans installed during manufacture:
+Citing 17 sources including six "current and former senior national security officials", the story states that server motherboards manufactured by Supermicro have been shipped with hardware trojans installed, and had been discovered in datacentres owned by Amazon and Apple:

 >Nested on the servers’ motherboards, the testers found a tiny microchip, not much bigger than a grain of rice, that wasn’t part of the boards’ original design.
 Amazon reported the discovery to U.S. authorities, sending a shudder through the intelligence community.
 Elemental’s servers could be found in Department of Defense data centers, the CIA’s drone operations, and the onboard networks of Navy warships.
 And Elemental was just one of hundreds of Supermicro customers.
 >